KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Select, Link and Preview functionalities
 ------------------------------------------------------------------------------------------------------------------------
-As show in the above images for the cross navigation together with the cross navigation functionalities some others can be defined on a chart.
+As shown in the above images for the cross navigation together with the cross navigation functionalities some others can be defined on a chart.
 Functionalities that can be activated just switching on the corresponding sliding button are:
    - Selection: if deactivated the chart is not clickable
    - Link, to open a specific URL when clicking on a chart